Steady Sled eases ahead

 Image © Nico Martinez

-Takashi Okura's Sled moved clear at the head of the standings after another composed day on the Bay of Palma, their 3-2 scoreline in Thursday's two races extending their lead to nine points over a fleet that continues to punish any lapse in concentration.
+Takashi Okura's moved clear at the head of the standings after another composed day on the Bay of Palma, their 3-2 scoreline in Thursday's two races extending their lead to nine points over a fleet that continues to punish any lapse in concentration.

 A 12–16 knot offshore breeze produced unpredictable, shifting conditions — right side paid first, then left — and the day's defining story was not who went fast but who avoided the disasters that swallowed their rivals.
 Provezza, who had looked the picture of consistency overnight, fell to 13th in race five.
 Alkedo Vitamina, who had blitzed two back-to-back bullets to delight the Italian camp on Wednesday, accumulated 20 points across the two races.
 Same again for Provezza.
 Two steps forward, two steps back.